Nordix/xcluster-cni/README.md

 1100:400::/24 via 1000::1:c0a8:101 dev eth1 metric 1024 pref medium
 ```

+This is enough.
 The principles are simple.
-It is `xcluster-cni's job to make this
+It is `xcluster-cni`'s job
-automatic.
+to make this automatic.

 ## Container Network Interface (CNI)